jeantm/FADTTS/README.md

 * ...

-> For complete information on how to how FADTTSter please refere to the [User Guide].
+> For complete information on how to use FADTTSter please refer to the [User Guide].

 # Build instructions